 When to Start Looking for Your Next Travel Assignment

-Before you jump in with both feet to explore the Midwest in all its glory or fly to the opposite side of the country to be closer to your BFF, figure out what matters most to you as a professional med traveler — I mean, other than the killer salary (...am I right?!)
+However, before you jump in with both feet to explore the Midwest in all its glory or fly to the opposite side of the country to be closer to your BFF, figure out what matters most to you as a professional healthcare traveler — I mean, other than access to a killer total compensation package. 😉

-Your personal Fusion recruiter will be by your side every step of the way, from assignment to assignment, to offer a helping hand, answer questions, or give you some much needed guidance during your travel journey.
+Your personal recruiter will be by your side to assist you every step of the way in your allied health or nursing career, from assignment to assignment, to offer a helping hand, answer questions, or give you some much-needed guidance during your travel journey.

-When you start your search for that new job will depend on what you want to do after your current assignment.
-Whether you choose to extend, move on, or take a break between assignments—well, that’s up to you, Traveler!
+When should you start your search for allied health or travel nursing jobs?
+Well that depends on what you want to do after your current assignment — whether you choose to extend your contract, move on, or take a break between travel assignments.

 Extending?
 Yes, no, maybe so.

 Imagine this — you’re three weeks into your travel placement and you’re head over heels for the medical facility and the perm staff team.
-If this is your real life, you may want to ask about your recruiter about extending your assignment so you can stay even longer!
+If this is your real life, you may want to ask your recruiter about extending your assignment so you can stay even longer!

-What does it mean to extend, you ask?
-Long story short, it’s when a med traveler and facility agree to a second assignment together for a given amount of time — sometimes it’s four weeks, sometimes it’s a full 13 weeks, you decide what’s best for your medical career.
+What does it mean to extend?
+Long story short, it’s when the allied professional or travel nurse and facility agree to a second assignment together for a given amount of time — sometimes it’s four weeks and sometimes it’s a full 13 weeks, you decide what’s best for your medical career.

 - Housing is secured and you’re all cozy and moved in